 Just as I was about to go downstairs, I heard voices and suddenly there was Shipen, ascending the stairs followed by a noisy crowd of people.
 They came bustling in, talking and laughing as they scattered around the Loft.
 Immediately Shipen smiled and came over to give me a warm hug.
 Feeling a bit embarrassed at having come unannounced, I said very little as Ariel introduced me to Bruce, Jody, and everyone else in the crowd.
 As Ariel spoke, I had trouble focusing as I strained to tune in to a conversation between Shipen and his friend Bruce.
 They talked excitedly about making changes to set for a show and about going to another theater performance later that evening.
 Eventually I learned that many of the people there that afternoon were visitors who were part of a theater troupe called Stomp.

-After a delicious meal of Ariel’s homemade Indian curry, I tagged along to see The Performance Group (Shipen had helped design and build their stage).
+After a delicious meal of Ariel’s homemade Indian curry, I tagged along to see The Performance Group (This experimental NYC theater group was founded by Richard Schechner and Shipen helped design and build their intricate stage set).
 The show was amazing to me!
 The entire set was built sort of like a house in the beginning stages of construction with open framework and partial walls.
 In each room there were different characters acting out scenes from daily life.
 Fascinating!
 As the audience, we were free to wander through the rooms, standing behind actors as they ate meals or sitting next to a couple arguing on a couch.
 As the play progressed, each separate scene unfolded simultaneously.
 I moved from one vignette to another, enjoying the voyeuristic ability to eavesdrop on each character's life.
 It seemed so real it was hard to believe I was watching a play!